jianyangqt/smr_doc/md/3basic_options.md

 Here we provide an option to test the pleotropic association between two molecular traits using summary data.
 Take the analysis of DNA methylation and gene expression data as an example.
 In this case, we will need mQTL and eQTL summary data in BESD format.
+The current version of the program focuses only on the analysis in the cis-region, i.e. only testing for associations between genes and DNA methylation sites that are in less than 2 Mb distance.

 ```
 smr --bfile mydata --beqtl-summary myexposure --beqtl-summary myoutcome  --out myomics